 Many studies have shown large differences in later development when comparing babies born from mothers who supplemented with fish oil and those who did not.
 For example, at 2.5 years after birth, toddlers of mothers who supplemented with fish oil had significantly improved hand and eye coordination compared to toddlers of mothers who did not supplement.

 The effect of DHA on brain health continues throughout life.
 Some research indicates DHA could ward off or slow the effects of Alzheimer’s and other cognitive diseases.

-7. Additional Benefits Of Fish Oil*
+7. Additional Benefits

 In addition to the benefits mentioned above, fish oil supplementation may:

 - Possibly reduce the occurrence of infant allergies if used during pregnancy